LihongLab/Suppl-data-Benchmark/README.md

-# A systematic assessment of deep learning methods for drug response prediction: from in-vitro to clinical application
+A systematic assessment of deep learning methods for drug response prediction: from in-vitro to clinical application

-## Methods for assessments
+# Methods for assessments

-The environments, hyperparameter grids used in this study are available on `\instruction`.
+The environments and hyperparameter grids used in this study are available on `\dependencies` and `\hyper_grid`.

 |              | Paradigm | **Tumor feature** | **Drug feature** | Repository |
 | ------------ | --------------------- | ---------------- | ------------- | ------------- |